Pexip Infinity and Skype for Business / Lync integration features

 Pexip Infinity can act as a gateway between SfB/Lync and standards-based endpoints.
 This enables SfB/Lync clients to:

-- use the Pexip Distributed Gateway service to route incoming calls directly into an ad hoc or scheduled SfB/Lync meeting
+- use the Infinity Gateway to route incoming calls directly into an ad hoc or scheduled SfB/Lync meeting

 - when dialed into a Pexip VMR conference, invite other SfB/Lync or external contacts into that same Pexip VMR (this creates a new SfB/Lync meeting which is merged with the existing Pexip VMR)

-- receive and initiate person-to-person calls with standards-based devices.
+- receive and initiate person-to-person calls with standards-based devices, and then optionally add other participants (to escalate to a multipoint SfB meeting).

-The Pexip Distributed Gateway is configured as a series of Call Routing Rules which specify which calls should be interworked and to where.
+The Infinity Gateway is configured as a series of Call Routing Rules which specify which calls should be interworked and to where.

 For information about to how configure the SfB/Lync gateway functionality, see Using Pexip Infinity as a Skype for Business / Lync gateway.